adobe/log-parser/README.md

 ### 1.11.0 (next version)
 - [#110](https://github.com/adobe/log-parser/issues/110) Moved to Java 11
+- [#117](https://github.com/adobe/log-parser/issues/117) You can now include the file name in the result of the analysis.
+- [#123](https://github.com/adobe/log-parser/issues/123) We now log the total number and size of the parsed files.
 - [#112](https://github.com/adobe/log-parser/issues/112) Updating License Headers
+- [#119](https://github.com/adobe/log-parser/issues/119) Cleanup of deprecated methods, and the consequences thereof.

 ### 1.0.10
 - Moved main code and tests to the package "core"